-• Colour - high priority warnings should be desirable to be mostly red as their primary colour.
+Colour - high priority warnings should have red as their main colour.

 Auditory Warnings (COMSIS, 1996 and Campbell et al., 2007)

 - Display Type Use tones with intermittent pulses or warbling sounds. - Intensity warning signals should be enough noticeable for the driver to the signals, but should not cause startle effect.
 In particular, care should be taken for coach passengers not to provoke fearful conduct.
 Care should be also taken for the presentation of auditory warnings to the elderly drivers who may suffer from impaired hearing ability in higher frequency